bendemboski/rfcs/0726-dom-element-descriptor-interface.md

 }
 ```

-It would be possible to only support an `elements` property and always have single-element contexts determine their element as described above, but since the vast majority of current DOM helpers are single-element, we allow `DOMElementDescriptorData` instances to define both to allow optimizations, e.g. calling `querySelector()` instead of `querySelectorAll()` when `element` is accessed.
+It would be possible to only support an `elements` property and always have single-element contexts determine their element as described above, but since the vast majority of current DOM helpers are single-element, we allow `DescriptorData` instances to define both to allow optimizations, e.g. a class implementing `element` and `elements` as getters could call `querySelector()` instead of `querySelectorAll()` when `element` is accessed.

 Producers of DOM element descriptors, like page objects or test code producing ad-hoc DOM element descriptors, will use `registerDescriptorData()` to associate data with descriptors, and DOM helpers that are passed descriptors will use `lookupDescriptorData()` to retrieve the data for a given descriptor.